-A blend of grass seeds with a spectrum of growing properties intended primarily for making lawns.
+Lawn Mix is a blend of grass seeds with a spectrum of growing properties intended primarily for making lawns.
 By mixing seed varieties, planting success is ensured for a variety of climates and planting conditions.

-Mulch can be made from a variety of materials, typically organic, but not exclusively.
+It can be made from a variety of materials, typically organic, but not exclusively.
 Organic mulches are typically a product that can decompose providing nutrients to the soil over time.
-Not all mulch materials are available commercially or have the ability to be used as a blown in material.
+Not all materials are available commercially or have the ability to be used as a blown in material.
 Materials include:

 A power operated overhead tarp provides access for easy loading.
 The motor keeps the cover pulled tight over the material during transportation.
 The overhead tarp is available as an upgrade feature on the Peterson blower trucks.

-Engineered wood chips or mulch designed specifically for outdoor play surfaces such as playgrounds.
+Playground Chips are engineered wood chips or mulch designed specifically for outdoor play surfaces such as playgrounds.
 Chips should meet safety specifications for playground access and fall protection set by ADA (American Disabilities Act) and ASTM (American Society for Testing and Materials).
 Playground chips allow a springy surface with a tight enough surface to allow wheel chair access, yet still allowing water to pass through.
 Peterson blower trucks and trailers are an ideal tool for distributing this type of material.

 Pneumatic seeding, mixes seed with proprietary blends of composted soil mixtures and applied to the landscape with a blower truck.
 Pneumatic seeding is great for lawns, erosion control, large areas, and limited access landscapes.
 It is often more effective than hand seed distribution, and lower cost than sod.
 Laying soil with seed means the seed is planted rather than exposed, keeps the seed in place while protecting it from harsh elements, and provides moisture retention.